Squarespace domains overview

 Register and manage a custom domain.

-Manage all of the aspects of your website from one place by purchasing a Squarespace domain or transferring a domain you already own to Squarespace.
-All Squarespace domains are hosted by our registrars, Squarespace Domains LLC, Squarespace Domains II LLC, Tucows, and Key-Systems, and managed through your Squarespace site.
+All Squarespace domains are hosted by our registrars, Squarespace Domains LLC, Squarespace Domains II LLC, Tucows, and Key-Systems, and managed through your Squarespace account.

 Buy Squarespace domains